Skip to main content

 Any challenges to reduced observations should be explored with the patient and a collaborative approach taken to resolve the issues.
 Where the level of observation is reviewed the outcome should be shared with the patient and the care plan updated.
 The nurse in charge must make every effort to update the wider MDT and reflect the changes in the 24-hour report.

 Where there is a dispute regarding the appropriate level of observation, particularly in relation to reducing a level; the current observation level should be left unchanged until it can be reviewed by the wider MDT.
-A consensus must be reached before changes are made with the decision making clearly documented in the EPR.
+A consensus must be reached before changes are made with the decision-making clearly documented in the EPR.

 Wherever there is a change to observation levels, this must be comprehensively detailed in the EPR with the rationale underpinning the change.

-Any extended use of within eyesight or arm’s length observations (14 days +) must be supported by a peer review.
+Any extended use of within eyesight or arm’s length observations (14 days and over) must be supported by a peer review.
 Once a peer review has been activated monthly reviews must be undertaken thereafter until the level of observation is reduced to intermittent or below.
 If an individual subject to long term observations above general is being prevented from having contact with anyone outside the area in which they are confined, then this will likely amount to long-term segregation and the MDT must initiate and adhere to the trust’s management of a secluded or segregated patient policy.

 A comprehensive risk assessment and management plan must be updated to reflect the observation care plan.